hyperspy/hyperspy-bundle/docs/install.rst

    Single user installation is recommended.

 And that's it!
-All the installed programs should now be installed and they distribution should be available from the terminal or from the context menu (:ref:`usage-label`).
+All the installed programs should now be installed and the distribution should be available from the terminal or from the context menu (:ref:`usage-label`).